Gladuin/iidx-controller/README.md

 ![Spice setup](spicecfg.png)

-You'll then be able to set the turntable sensitivity via the resistance menu on the subscreen in iidx >27.
+You'll then be able to set the turntable sensitivity via the resistance menu on the subscreen in iidx >27 (with lightning mode enabled).

+# Thanks
+Huge thanks to [CrazyRedMachine](https://github.com/CrazyRedMachine) for helping me out when I got stuck, and for his [SoundVoltexIO](https://github.com/CrazyRedMachine/SoundVoltexIO) repository.

 # Leonardo pinout